-The programme invites you to develop a knowledge and understanding of legal concepts, their practical applications and policy implications within a supported learning environment that incorporates a range of different learning techniques.
-However, the study of law is not simply about acquiring knowledge.
+The major Law component of this programme invites you to develop a knowledge and understanding of legal concepts, their practical applications and policy implications within a supported learning environment that incorporates a range of different learning techniques.

+Studying these subjects together means tackling some of the most interesting and important social issues of our times.
+The programme is not simply about acquiring knowledge however.
 Throughout the duration of the programme, you are encouraged to learn new skills and enhance your existing abilities to equip and prepare you for the demands of any future career.
-We aim to provide a programme that fires your imagination and reflects your best endeavours in your final degree classification.